Gurobi/gurobipy-pandas/docs/source/walkthrough.rst

     Gurobi Optimizer ...
     Best objective 2.800000000000e+00, best bound 2.800000000000e+00, gap 0.0000%

-Finally, we use the series accessor :code:`.grb.X` to retrieve solution values.
+Finally, we use the series accessor :code:`.gppd.X` to retrieve solution values.
 Using Pandas functions we can transform the result into a more readable form.
 Below shows that items 4 and 5 are packed into knapsack 1, while only item 2 is packed into knapsack 2.

 .. doctest:: [knapsack]

-    >>> x.grb.X.unstack().abs()  # doctest: +NORMALIZE_WHITESPACE
+    >>> x.gppd.X.unstack().abs()  # doctest: +NORMALIZE_WHITESPACE
     knapsack    1    2
     item
     1         0.0  0.0